DwanZhang-AI/SePPO/README.md

 # Score Validation

-1. Download the pretained SD-1.5 unet checkpoint from [DwanZhang/SePPO](https://huggingface.co/DwanZhang/SePPO) to weight folder
+1. Download the pretained SD-1.5 unet checkpoint from [DwanZhang/SePPO](https://huggingface.co/DwanZhang/SePPO) to the weight folder

 2. Then download the HPSv2 test data from [HPSv2](https://github.com/tgxs002/HPSv2?tab=readme-ov-file).
 Put it at any where you want.